Why Six Sigma?

-Define the goals of the improvement activity.
-At the top level the goals will be the strategic objectives of the organization, such as a higher ROI or market share.
-At the operations level, a goal might be to increase the throughput of a production department.
+The goals of the improvement activity.
+At the top level, the goals will be the strategic objectives of the organization, such as a higher ROI or market share.
+At the operations level, a goal might be to increase the throughput of the production department.
 At the project level goals might be to reduce the defect level and increase throughput.
 Apply data mining methods to identify potential improvement opportunities.

-A very powerful feature of Six Sigma is the creation of an infrastructure to assure that performance improvement activities have the necessary resources.
-In this author's opinion, failure to provide this infrastructure is the #1 reason why 80% of all TQM implementations failed in the past.
-Six Sigma makes improvement and change the full-time job of a small but critical percentage of the organization's personnel.
-These full time change agents are the catalyst that institutionalizes change.
+A very powerful feature of Six Sigma training courses is the creation of an infrastructure to assure that performance improvement activities have the necessary resources.
+In this author’s opinion, failure to provide this infrastructure is the #1 reason why 80% of all TQM implementations failed in the past.
+Six Sigma makes improvement and changes the full-time job of a small but critical percentage of the organization’s personnel.
+These full-time change agents are the catalyst that institutionalizes change.
 Figure 2 illustrates the required human resource commitment required by Six Sigma.

 Six Sigma Infrastructure